wbwmartin/coding-challenge/README.md

 We recommend that you use a high-level language, like Python, Ruby, JavaScript, or Java.
 We're much more interested in seeing clean code and good algorithmic performance than raw throughput.

 #####Data Commands
-Your database should accept the following commands:
+Your database should accept the following commands:<br>
 **SET name** value – Set the variable name to the value value.
-Neither variable names nor values will contain spaces.
+Neither variable names nor values will contain spaces.<br>

-**GET name** – Print out the value of the variable name, or NULL if that variable is not set.
+**GET name** – Print out the value of the variable name, or NULL if that variable is not set.<br>

-**UNSET name** – Unset the variable name, making it just like that variable was never set.
+**UNSET name** – Unset the variable name, making it just like that variable was never set.<br>
 **NUMEQUALTO value** – Print out the number of variables that are currently set to value.
-If no variables equal that value, print 0.
+If no variables equal that value, print 0.<br>
 **END** – Exit the program.
 Your program will always receive this as its last command.
 Commands will be fed to your program one at a time, with each command on its own line.
 Any output that your program generates should end with a newline character.
 Here are some example command sequences: